Student OrganizationsPage address: http://ahn.mnsu.edu/fcs/studentresources.html

 FCS students are encouraged to attend professional meetings such as the Minnesota Dietetics Assoc.
 Annual meeting or the South Central District Dietetic Assoc. meeting (see the list of meetings that qualify on the application form).
 FCS scholarship money may be awarded to current FCS students who attend professional meetings for registration costs only, depending on the availability of funds.
 The maximum amount awarded per academic year is $25, not to exceed the cost of registration.
-The funds are disbursed after the meeting when the Student Application for Stipend to Attend Professional Meeting form and proof of attendance (copy of check for registration or registration receipt) is provided to the FCS Department.
+The funds are disbursed after the meeting when the Student Application for Stipend to Attend Professional Meeting form and proof of payment and attendance (copy of check for registration or registration receipt) is provided to the Department of FCS office.
 Please contact your FCS advisor for meeting information.

 American Association of Family and Consumer Sciences at Minnesota State University, Mankato (AAFCS–MSU)

 The organization is affiliated nationally with the American Association of Family and Consumer Sciences (AAFCS) and has state affiliation with the Minnesota Association of Family and Consumer Sciences (MAFCS).

 The Objectives of AAFCS

 - The core purpose of this organization shall be bringing people together to improve the lives of individuals, families, and communities.

 - Provide the opportunity for developing family and consumer sciences leadership among student members.

 - Provide the opportunity to meet and know people in the family and consumer sciences profession.